silvio/docker-matrix/readme.md

 ## Coturn server

 If you only need STUN to work you  need the following ports:
 3478, 5349 udp/tcp
-The server has the following as alt-ports: 3479, 5350 udp/tcp For TURN (using the server as a relay) you also need to forward this portrange:
+The server has the following as alt-ports: 3479, 5350 udp/tcp

+For TURN (using the server as a relay) you also need to forward this portrange (you can forward a udp portrange with `-p 49152-65535:49152-65535/udp`):
 49152-65535/udp

-(you can forward a udp portrange with `-p 49152-65535:49152-65535/udp`)

-You may also have to set the external ip of the server in turnserver.conf which is located in the /data volume (you can find the external ip easily with `curl icanhazip.com`): external-ip=XX.XX.XX.XX
+You may also have to set the external ip of the server in turnserver.conf which is located in the /data volume (you can find the external ip easily with `curl icanhazip.com`):
+external-ip=XX.XX.XX.XX

-In case you don't want to expose the whole port range on udp you can change the portrange in turnserver.conf: min-port=XXXXX max-port=XXXXX
+In case you don't want to expose the whole port range on udp you can change the portrange in turnserver.conf:
+min-port=XXXXX
+max-port=XXXXX

 # Version information